Coruscanic/sverige-irrigation-calculator/docs/social-contract.md

 Each member of the team will be assigned with a role among the following:

+Scrum Maste
-- Scrum Master: The scrum master will lead the team and make sure every member can work in the best conditions.
-They will also be responsible for keeping track of the team progress and objectives.
+- The scrum master will lead the team and make sure every member can work in the best conditions.
+- They will also be responsible for keeping track of the team progress and objectives.

+Data Scientist
-- Data Scientist: The data scientist will be responsible for the dataset(s) and make sure it is accessible and usable for the other team members.
-They will also make sure that the data is used in a meaningful way throughout the project.
+- The data scientist will be responsible for the dataset(s) and make sure it is accessible and usable for the other team members.
-- Developer(s): The developers will be responsible for making components for our program based on their respective tickets and writing unit tests
+- They will also make sure that the data is used in a meaningful way throughout the project.
+- They assume the role of a developer when they have no outstanding work.

+Support Engineer
-- Support Engineer: The support engineer is responsible for writing integration tests, load testing and accepting user stories.
-They must approve all tickets.
-The support engineer is also responsible for maintaining the CI pipeline and repo automation (e.g. git hooks).
+- The support engineer is responsible for writing integration tests, load testing and acceptance (coordinating with scrum master).
+- They must approve all tickets.
+- The support engineer is also responsible for maintaining the CI pipeline and repo automation (e.g. git hooks).
+- One developer is assigned this role every sprint.

+Developer(s):
+- The developers will be responsible for making components for our program based on their respective tickets
+- The developers must write unit tests for their tickets
+- The developers must merge their PR once theres no conflicts, unit tests pass, and approved by the support engineer + 1 other.

 In addition to their usual roles, all members of the team are responsible for validating and approving pull requests.